 5 Ways to Get The Kids Helping Around The House

-Still, there are valuable lessons that kids can learn by helping around the house such as a sense of responsibility for one's space and basic life skills that they will take with them throughout their lives.
-For parents who want their kids to lend a hand with household tasks, consider these five simple ways to get your kids helping around the house.
+Still, there are valuable lessons that kids can learn by helping around the house, such as a sense of responsibility for one's space and basic life skills that they will take with them into the future.
+For parents who want their kids to lend a hand with household tasks, consider these five simple ways to get them to help around the house.

 While keeping chores within their routine, mix up their tasks a bit.
-You could draw tasks out of a hat, ask them what they'd like to do, or think or some other way to mix up their responsibilities a bit.
+You could draw tasks out of a hat, ask them what they'd like to do, or think of some other way to mix up their responsibilities a bit.
 Always remember to assign tasks to your kids that they can handle for their age and abilities.

 Be clear about your expectations so that your kids will know just how you want it done.
 That being said, don't be too hard on your kids for not completing a task perfectly.
 If your kids tell you that a task is too hard or that they need help, offer your assistance.
 Instead of forcing them to do it on their own, lend a hand to show that you're in this together.

 Do your best to keep it positive and ask with a "please" and "thank you."
 Let your kids know how good of a job they did at finishing their tasks, and tell them that you are proud of their work.
 This will help to keep the idea of doing chores less of a negative thing for your kids.

 Doing chores might not be the most exciting part of a child's day, but by learning how to perform household tasks, they are preparing themselves to live independently later on in life.
 Of course, it is up to you as a parent to decide whether your kids will take part in helping around your house, and these suggestions can be helpful if you choose to do so.

 For co-parents who share parenting time, talk about whether or not you each will incorporate simple chores into your children's schedule at each of your homes.
 If any concerns arise, you may want to bring those to the attention of your family professionals, as they can offer the best guidance to you when navigating issues like this.